One of the design “tricks” in my hat, I’ve been using quite a bit lately is styling the numbers differently than the rest of the content.

 Now that the easy part is done, let’s style the number.

-We’re actually going to hide the default number and create our own counter.
+We’re going to remove the default margin

 1